cmoten/machine-learning-course-ALU/docs/04-Ensemble-Algorithms.md

 ## Random Forest

-While Bagging significantly reduced the variance compared to some other machine learning models, it has some drawbacks.
+While we can significantly reduce model variance with Bagging, it has some drawbacks.
 In particular, Bagging creates trees on the entire feature space for each sample.
-Thus, most trees, especially at the top layers will look very similar and as a result most of the trees are not independent from each other.
+Thus, most trees, especially at the top layers will look very similar, and as a result, most of the trees are not independent of each other.
 The Random Forest algorithm fixes this problem.
-Reviewing the algorithm in Figure \@ref(fig:random-forest-algorithm), you will notice that instead of building a tree on the entire feature space, Random Forest trees are built using a random sample of $k < P$ of the original predictors.
+Reviewing the algorithm in Figure \@ref(fig:random-forest-algorithm), you will notice that instead of building a tree on the entire feature space, Random Forest trees are constructed using a random sample of $k < P$ of the original predictors.
 For classification, a general default for the number of predictors at each split point is $k\ =\ \sqrt{P}$.
 For regression, the default number of predictors at each split point is $k\ =\ \frac{P}{3}$.
-A side benefit of this algorithm is that Random Forest is more computatinally efficient since trees are not built on the entire set of features.
+A side benefit of this algorithm is that Random Forest is more computationally efficient since trees are not built on the entire set of features.

 <div class="figure" style="text-align: center">
 <img src="img/random-forest-algorithm.png" alt="Random Forest algorithm from Kuhn and Johnson (2013)." width="90%" />